Bluewatch — jobs that answer the call

 • London Fire Brigade trainee: £32,280 (LFB-published rate for apprentice intake) — includes London Weighting; competent LFB firefighters earn around £40,000+ before overtime.

-• On-call firefighter: paid on an entirely different model — a small annual retainer (around £3,000–£4,000), plus per-drill and per-call payments and a 0–2 week paid annual leave allowance.
+• On-call firefighter: paid on a different model from wholetime — usually a small annual retainer (around £3,000–£4,000) plus per-drill and per-call payments and a 0–2 week paid leave allowance, but some services (e.g. South Wales) pay a salary for a committed weekly hours quota instead.
+See the on-call section below.

 • Crew manager / watch manager / station manager progression rises in published bands; a competent watch manager typically earns mid-£40,000s to mid-£50,000s depending on rank.